jcsargis00/MechaCar_Statistical_Analysis-/README.md

 #
 Alternative Hypothesis: MechCar is not priced correctly based on its performance across multiple metrics compared to similar cars
 ### Statistical Test to be used
-Multiple linear regression tests would be used to find the variables with the highest correlation with the selling price, and which combination of variables has the best impact on price.
+Multiple linear regression tests could be used to find the variables with the highest correlation with the selling price, and which combination of variables has the best impact on price.
+ANOVA could be used to find variability within the regression model.